HCPSS/schoolsites-help/new-es-ms-functions.md

 ### Indoor Environmental Quality (IEQ) page

 This is new for all school sites.
-Forms will come your school's IEQ team leader (typically the assistant principal) and you'll have to upload them to the IEQ page.
+Forms will come from your school's IEQ team leader (typically the assistant principal) and you'll have to upload them to the IEQ page.

 View [a screencast to learn more](https://vimeo.com/180625052){:target="_blank"} about how to add and manage files on the IEQ page.